Web Loom logo

 function SaveButton({ vm }: { vm: DocumentViewModel }) {

-const canSave = useObservable(vm.saveCommand.canExecute$, false);
+const canSave = useSignal(vm.saveCommand.canExecute$);

-const isSaving = useObservable(vm.saveCommand.isExecuting$, false);
+const isSaving = useSignal(vm.saveCommand.isExecuting$);

-const saveError = useObservable(vm.saveCommand.executeError$, null);
+const saveError = useSignal(vm.saveCommand.executeError$);

 return (